jlmelville/smallvis/docs/theory.md

 A bit of nomenclature first:

-* $v_{ij}$ are the un-normalized input affinities.
+* $v_{ij}$ are input affinities.
 A large affinity means that the data points are similar in the input space, so you'd probably like to see them close together in the output configuration.
+In all the methods mentioned below, some sort of row-normalization has been applied, so that the rows sum to a constant, followed by symmetrization, so that $v_{ij} = v_{ji}$.
-* $p_{ij}$ are the normalized input affinities, so that they sum to one.
-They are symmetric, so that $p_{ij} = p_{ji}$ They are often interpreted as joint probabilities.
+* $p_{ij}$ are the normalized input affinities, so that $\sum_{ij} p_{ij} = 1$,
+which is achieved by just dividing each $v_{ij}$ by $\sum_{ij} v_{ij}$.
+They are therefore also symmetric, so that $p_{ij} = p_{ji}$.
+They are often interpreted as joint probabilities.
 Probabilities of what exactly?
 It's not totally obvious.
 Let's say it's the probability of observing an edge between the two vertices $i$ and $j$ in the graph representing the neigborhood relationship of your input data.
 These are dependent only on the input data (and the choice of perplexity) and so are constant with respect to optimizing the output coordinates.
 If you decide to think of the problem in terms of graph laplacians and $p_{ij}$ as "just" a normalized affinity, I won't blame you.
 * $w_{ij}$ are the output configuration weights, aka un-normalized affinities or similarities.
 * $q_{ij}$ are the output probabilities, where $q_{ij} = w_{ij} / Z$ and $Z$ is